WPTravelteam/wp-travel/readme.txt

 == Changelog ==

+= 1.8.9 =
+Release Date: ???????????

+* Enhancement: Added Helper function to load payment scripts for payment addons.
+* Fixes: Manual add new booking from admin dashboard.
+Previously need to click edit link to display fields to input.

 = 1.8.8 =
 Release Date: 28th February 2019

-* Enhancement: Made the privacy link open in new tab .
+* Enhancement: Made the privacy link open in new tab.
 * Fixes: Frontend Dashboard view all link not clickable.
 * Fixes: Book now button can be clicked even it is marked as expired.
 * Fixes: Thankyou page url in case of standard paypal payment.